aibelbin/notes_s5/Data Science/MOD 2.md

 Obtaining a reduced form of the dataset in a way that data is much smaller in volume but still produces the same analytical result

-If compression of data is done but restoring the data doesnt
+If compression of data is done but restoring the data doesnt lose any information the data reduction is called lossless

+PCA, principle component analysis, here the original corelated variables are reduced to smaller set of variables called principal components